- Patient Administration Division

 - Under normal circumstances, active duty are given priority in the processing of their requests for copies of their medical records/PHI.

 - Patients who have orders to PCS or who will leaving the service, i.e., Expiration of Term of Service (ETS), must visit the Correspondence Section for copies of their health/outpatient treatment records at least one month before their date of departure.
 Active Duty military patients who are retiring should also request a copy of their records at least one month in advance.
-The turn-around time for copies of records for patients who are retiring is five (5) working days.
+The turn-around time for copies of records for patients who are retiring is within 30 work days in accordance with regulatory guidance.

 - Convenience files are not copied.